block-wallet/test-task/README.md

 ## Task

-Build a mock app to send ETH (without interacting with the blockchain) with the given user interface.
+Build a **mock app** to send ETH (without interacting with any blockchain or wallet) with the given user interface.

 ### Key points